hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250808292v2-putnam-axiom-a-functional-and-static-benchmark-for-measuring-higher-.md

 ---
 layout: default
-title: Putnam-AXIOM: A Functional and Static Benchmark for Measuring Higher Level Mathematical Reasoning in LLMs
+title: "Putnam-AXIOM: A Functional and Static Benchmark for Measuring Higher Level Mathematical Reasoning in LLMs"
 ---

 # Putnam-AXIOM: A Functional and Static Benchmark for Measuring Higher Level Mathematical Reasoning in LLMs